meilisearch/documentation/guides/advanced_guides/search_parameters.md

 ## Facet filters

-If you have [set up facets](/guides/advanced_guides/settings.md#attributes-for-faceting), you can filter on [facets](/guides/advanced_guides/faceted_search.md) to narrow down your results based on criteria.
+If you have [set up faceted attributes](/guides/advanced_guides/settings.md#attributes-for-faceting), you can filter on [facets](/guides/advanced_guides/faceted_search.md) to narrow down your results based on criteria.

 `facetFilters=["facetName:facetValue"]` or `facetFilters=[["facetName:facetValue"]]`
 or a mix of both `facetFilters=["facetName1:facetValue1", ["facetName2:facetValue2"]]`